 If you would like to discuss delivery options in more detail, then please get in contact with us.

 Students must also provide three items of original identity evidence.
 A copy of each must be retained by WorkSafe Connect, excepting a financial institution debit/credit card (where a record is kept that the original was sighted but card numbers are not retained on file).

 Most students bring their drivers licence, Medicare card and a credit / debit card with them on the day which satisfies the identity requirements.

 To complete the course, students must successfully complete all assessments which are aligned with the national unit of competency.

 All assessments are completed during the course – no assessment activities need to be completed prior to or post the training course.

 Upon successful completion of the course requirements, students will receive a nationally recognised Statement of Attainment for the following unit of competency:

 Students will also be provided with an electronic 'Candidate Assessment Summary' (CAS) to apply for the High-Risk Licence through Work Health and Safety Queensland (WHSQ).

 Please note there is an additional fee charged by WHSQ to apply for the licence.

-You may be eligible to receive CSQ funding for this course if you work in the building & construction industry and permanently work in Queensland.
+You may be eligible to receive CSQ funding for this course if you work in the building & construction industry in Queensland.